szabonorbert/zorro-project-template/readme.md

-# Zorro project template
+# Zorro project template for Visual Studio

-An ideal starting point of a C++ Zorro project with Visual Studio.
+An ideal starting point of a C++ [Zorro](https://zorro-project.com/) project with Microsoft Visual Studio.
+You can edit and compile directly from the Visual Studio IDE, therefore

+* you can build as huge software as you want even with a complex structure without messing up the strategy folder,
+* you don't need to squeeze your files to Zorro's standard folders, and
+* you can version control your entire project independently from your other strategies.

+The result DLL file will be automatically copied to your Zorro's strategy folder, then you can run that script immediately.
+To start editing you just need to open the `project.sln` with Visual Studio.

 > [!NOTE]
 > This template was made for Visual Studio.
 If you need a template for Visual Studio Code (VSCode), have a look at the [szabonorbert/zorro-vscode-template](https://github.com/szabonorbert/zorro-vscode-template) repository.</b>

-## What is Zorro?
->Zorro is a free institutional-grade software tool for data collection, financial research, and algorithmic trading with C / C++.
-It's compact, portable, easy to learn, and magnitudes faster than R or Python.
-It does anything that automated trading platforms do - only better.
-Zorro offers extreme flexibility and features otherwise not found in consumer trading software.
-Any data analysis, visualization, or algo trading system can be realized with a small C or C++ script.
-R and Python machine learning libraries are also supported. _–_ <https://zorro-project.com/>

 ## Zorro, C++, and Visual Studio
 Zorro's native language is "lite-C", however the built-in functions are totally compatible with C and C++ as expected.
 In the Zorro Help you can find a tutorial about setting up a project in Visual Studio and/or it's compiler for making Zorro scripts: [Developing Algo Trading Systems in C++](https://zorro-project.com/manual/en/dlls.htm).

-I made this sample project to kickstart your development, therefore you don't need to do all the setup procedure every time you start to work on something new.
+I made this sample project to kickstart your development, therefore you don't need to do all the setup procedure everytime you start working on something new.
 I use Visual Studio 2022 simply because Zorro advise to use that - but I'm sure that any C++ compiler could to the work.

-## About this Solution

-This is a custom Visual Studio 2022 Solution folder, therefore

-* you can build as huge software as you want even with a complex structure without messing up the strategy folder,
-* you don't need to squeeze your files to Zorro's standard folders, and
-* you can version control your entire project independently from your other strategies.

-The result DLL file will be automatically copied to your Zorro's strategy folder, then you can run that script immediately.
-To start editing you just need to open the `project.sln` with Visual Studio (not Visual Studio Code).

 ## Zorro's custom strategy folder

 I recommend you to create a custom strategy folder where you can keep all your scripts separately from the standard Zorro sample projects.
-You can do this simply by define the strategy folder in the `ZorroFix.ini` file of the root folder like this:
+You can do this simply by define the strategy folder in ```ZorroFix.ini```:
 ```
 StrategyFolder = "myStrategy"
 ```